bobot/SMT-LIB-db/README.md

 CREATE TABLE Queries(
         id INTEGER PRIMARY KEY,
-        benchmark INT, -- Reference to the benchmark this query belongs to. index INT, -- Index of the query in the benchmark.
+        benchmark INT, -- Reference to the benchmark this query belongs to. idx INT, -- Index of the query in the benchmark.
 Counted from 1. normalizedSize INT, -- Size in bytes of the query. compressedSize INT, -- Size in bytes of the query compressed with zstd. assertsCount INT, -- Number of asserts in the query.